jefrihillon/panModelScanner/README.md

 ## Kubernetes

-2. Create a `deployment.yaml` or `pod.yaml` file (see example deployment.yaml) to pull image: jefrihillon/pan-model-scanner-ui:version.
+2. Create a `deployment.yaml` or `pod.yaml` file (see example in Kubernetes directory) to pull image: jefrihillon/pan-model-scanner-ui:version.
 Add your model scanner credentials as environment variables or Kubernetes secrets at runtime.
    **For production deployments, consider using more secure Kubernetes secrets over sensitive environment variables**
    ```yaml
    env: